wp-plugins/highlight-search-terms/readme.txt

 == Description ==

-Highlights search terms using jQuery when referer is a Google, Bing, Yahoo, Lycos, Ask, AOL, Baidu, Youdao and many more search engine _or_ within WordPress generated search results.
+Highlights search terms using jQuery when referer is a search engine _or_ within WordPress generated search results.
 This plugin is a light weight, low resource demanding and very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>, with some optimisations and adapted to support HTML5.

-Cache plugin compatibility added in version 1.2
+**New since version 1.2**
+* Caching (WP Super Cache) compatibility
+* Highlights not only on WP search results page but also one click deeper inside any of the found pages
+* Search terms wrapped in double qoutes now considered as single term
+* Support for many more search engines: Google, Bing, Yahoo, Lycos, Ask, AOL, Baidu, Youdao, Dogpile, Search.com, Goodsearch.com, Mywebsearch.com, Webcrawler.com, Info.com

 **NOTE:**  to make the highlights visible in browsers that do not support HTML5 like Internet Explorer 8 or older you will have to define at least one CSS hilite styling!
 Read on below **So what do I need to do?** and [Installation](http://wordpress.org/extend/plugins/highlight-search-terms/installation/) for more detailed instructions.
 You can find CSS examples in [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/).